 - Dictionary: Ginger Dictionary or Ginger Define (known in Ginger software) is undoubtedly a powerful, useful tool for every writer.
 It’s an alternative to Grammarly’s vocabulary enhancement tool.
 However, Ginger is far ahead in recognizing and providing perfect synonyms in a better way that even a ten-year-old student can understand.

 - Text Reader: One unique tool that Grammarly doesn’t provide is Text Reader.
-If you’re not a native English speaker and want to learn English with a proper accent; simply, efficiently, and naturally, then Ginger should be your ultimate choice.
-Once you proofread the article, select the preferred native accent from the US, UK and choose a gender (male or female), change speed and volume of vocalization.
+If you’re not a native English speaker and want to learn English with a proper accent, simply, efficiently, and naturally, then Ginger should be your ultimate choice.
+Once you proofread the article, select the preferred native accent from the US and UK, choose a gender (male or female), and change the speed and volume of vocalization.
 Sit back and listen to how to pronounce your article correctly.

-- Ginger Mobile App: Just like Grammarly, with Ginger Software, you could check grammar and punctuation errors very efficiently with the mobile application.
-So, your SMS messages and documents, which are made using your mobile devices, will always be grammar-error-free!
+- Ginger Mobile App: Just like Grammarly, with Ginger Software, you can check grammar and punctuation errors very efficiently with the mobile application.
+So, your SMS messages and documents made using your mobile devices will always be grammar-error-free!

-Ginger is a top-notch grammar checking software that is very handy for marketers, writers who are doing business with cross languages, and people who want to learn English speaking.
+Ginger is a top-notch grammar-checking software that is very handy for marketers, writers doing business with cross languages, and people who want to learn English speaking.